brainwave-tm/ProgrammingThings/README.md

 ## Jake - NodeRED Backend API ##
 Backend API is currently hosted at **https://api.homesecurity.jakestringer.dev**.
 Source code for it can be found in the 'file_api' folder in this repository.

+File API is as follows:
+**POST /api/upload** - multipart/form-data request, requires an image with the key 'feed' to be uploaded.
+**GET /api/feed** - requires pagination parameters (offset/limit).

 NodeRED interface can be found at **https://homesecurity.jakestringer.dev**.
 The NodeRED interface currently only features a basic MQTT setup but can be accessed by running a *mosquitto_pub* request to **homesecurity.jakestringer.dev:1883**